Profitbase/Episode-Docs/articles/invision/docs/workprocess/workprocessversions.md

 4. **Closed** - Identities with access can open Workbooks, but they cannot edit data.

 After a Version has been deployed, you can change its status to Open or Closed.
 An Open Version can at any point in time be set to Closed, and vice versa.

+> [!NOTE]
-Note that it's entirely up to the Work Process administrator to pick a suitable time to switch states.
+> It's entirely up to the Work Process administrator to pick a suitable time to switch states.
 <br/>

 ### Translations